 - Application Process

 - Membership must be renewed each semester.
-If you leave during the semester, you will no longer be considered a member.

 - Class Registration

-- Regular Registration: All remaining members
+- All remaining members register during open registration

 E. Fees and Payment

-F. Class Supply Fees
+F. Teacher Supply Fees & Reimbursement

 - Class supply fees are used to buy materials for class.

-- Any leftover materials purchased with supply fees belong to Trinity should be turned in by last class day.
+- Any leftover materials purchased with supply fees belong to Trinity and should be turned in by last class day.

-- For reimbursement, submit receipts with form.
+- For reimbursement, submit receipts with appropriate form.
 Deadline to submit reimbursement request is last class day of semester.
 Allow 7 calendar days to receive reimbursement by check in family folder or by mail.